Finding items in languages other than English

 Translation

-• To translate this guide into another language, just go to Google translate, click on 'websites', paste in this guide's address and choose your preferred language
+• Alternatively, you can go to Google translate, click on 'websites', paste in this guide's address and choose your preferred language